kadirahq/go-tools/logger/README.md

 > status: completed

 A basic logger package which supports multiple levels of logging.
 Users can enable or disable log levels using the "log" environment variable.
-By default, logger logs **info** and **error** levle logs.
+By default, logger logs **info** and **error** level logs.
 Custom log levels can be added anytime as required.
 More information can be found on [godoc](http://godoc.org/github.com/kadirahq/go-tools/logger).

 ## Installing